Los Angeles will host 2028 Olympics

 "LA 2024 and the Olympic Organizing Committee have worked out a deal for Los Angeles to host the 2028 Olympic Games," said spokeswoman Caolinn Mejza.
 "The LA City Council will hold an ad-hoc meeting on Friday to discuss accepting the deal."

+"I am confident that the Summer Games in Los Angeles will exemplify both the Olympic ideal and the American spirit, and we look forward to hosting them," Trump said.

-It's the first time the Summer Olympics will be held in the U.S. since the 1996 Olympics in Atlanta.
+This is the first time the Summer Olympics will be held in the U.S. since the 1996 Olympics in Atlanta.

 Los Angeles also hosted the summer games in 1932 and 1984.

+"What we were able to negotiate, this deal was too good to pass up," Garcetti said Monday night.

+He said the planning committee estimates that the games will cost $5.3 billion.
+The IOC, local sponsorships and ticket sales cover costs, while the city will receive federal support for security, Garcetti said.

 The move clears the way for Paris to host the Olympics in 2024.
-Earlier this month, the International Olympic Committee decided to award two games at once, and said the 2024 and 2028 games would go to Paris and L.A. -- it just hadn't decided which city would get which year.
+Earlier this month, the IOC decided to award two games at once, and said the 2024 and 2028 games would go to Paris and L.A. -- it just hadn't decided which city would get which year.

 -- CNN's Paul Vercammen contributed reporting.